Europe·Greece·Updated May 3, 2026

 What scams target tourists in Rhodes?

-The most frequently reported tourist scams in Rhodes are ATV and Quad Bike Damage Claim, Fake Archaeological Tour and Artifact Sales, Taxi Meter Manipulation, with 2 classified as high severity.
+The most frequently reported tourist scams in Rhodes are Fake Online Villa and Apartment Rental Listings, Taxi Meter Manipulation, ATV and Quad Bike Damage Claim, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Rhodes?

-Taxis in Rhodes carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Rhodes carry documented risk for tourists — 2 transport-related scams are on record.
 Insist on a working meter before any journey.
 Use the Beat or Bolt app where available, or pre-book a taxi through your hotel at a confirmed rate.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Rhodes safe at night for tourists?